 Learn a new skill together.

-This summer, my kids are taking Spanish from Muzzy, too.
+Last summer, my kids took Spanish from Muzzy, too.
 Their fun cartoon format makes language learning easy for preschool thru high school.
-I’m interested to sit in on the sessions and learn a bit of Spanish, myself.
+I sat in on the sessions and learn a bit of Spanish, myself.

 I am really looking forward to this!
 The class will help my kids become more independent in the kitchen.
 We are taking the intermediate class where they’ll learn valuable skills like how to use a knife, how to brown meat and become independent while following a recipe!